Iekhau: Politics

+Economy

+The economy of Ekhao village is predominantly agrarian and forest-based, characteristic of remote Khiamniungan Naga villages.

 Agriculture

 "People living in Iekhau depend on multiple skills, total workers are 211 out of which men are 111 and women are 100.
 Total 202 Cultivators are depended on agriculture farming out of 106 are cultivated by men and 96 are women."